 Indeed, in the past, manufacturing was a linear process.
 Products moved through the factory – and the greater supply chain – in a clear, straightforward manner.
 But now, the global digital marketplace has changed all of that.
 Companies are making products on demand, sourcing numerous suppliers from around the world, and managing customer feedback via social media before their customer service representatives ever hear the complaint.
 It makes sense that a faster, more agile and efficient model for product delivery is needed.
 And the IoT is the perfect tool to deliver it.

 Yes, even the thought of implementing a smarter factory environment can be overwhelming.
 But it is worthwhile – and likely necessary – if you want your business to thrive in the digital marketplace.
-For instance, one factory found that while producing air conditioners with a fully automated production line, 3-D scanners and IoT technology, it could reduce lead times and costs while also reducing the number of defective products by 50 percent.1 And that’s now.
+For instance, one factory found that while producing air conditioners with a fully automated production line, 3-D scanners and IoT technology, it could reduce lead times and costs while also reducing the number of defective products by 50 percent, reducing warranty costs.1 And that’s now.
 Imagine what the benefits will be as IoT continues to expand.

 If you’re still not sold on the smart factory, consider this: Embracing the IoT can help your company in three major ways, enabling you to: